Kernix13/beginner-git-commands/README.md

 git remote -v
 ```

-Now git knows that the origin is your repo, Using `git reomote -v` again is to check that git is pointing to your repo adddress.
+Now git knows that the origin is your repo.
+Using `git reomote -v` again is to check that git is pointing to your repo adddress.
 Then to push the cloned repo files to your repo use:

 ```
 git push origin master